r-ym/r-ym.github.io/_books/the_spell_of_the_sensuous.md

 ---
-"\uFEFFauthors": David Abram
+author: David Abram
 title: The Spell of the Sensuous
-layout: post
+layout: book
 ---